GovTechSG/seed-documentation/onboard-device/seed-prerequisites.md

   - If you originally requested SEED provisioning via your reporting officer or project manager, reach out to them again to receive a new SEED onboarding invitation email.
   - If you signed up for SEED via the TechPass portal, you can log in to the TechPass portal to [request a new SEED onboarding invitation email](https://docs.developer.tech.gov.sg/docs/techpass-user-guide/request-for-seed-provisioning).

+> **Note**: Users with China mobile numbers may not receive OTPs during password setup or login.
+This is due to local restrictions.
+If this happens, follow the [manual password reset steps](/faqs/password-faq).

 ## Uninstall existing software